Ceramic Kamado Joe Grill Review

 It's a single heat deflector stone in the Junior and split into two half moon stones in the Classic and Big Joe which allows your the opportunity to cook with both direct heat and indirect (convection) heat at the same time.

-This half moon set up has been a key innovation and beautifully branded "Divide & Conquer" by Kamado Joe and continues to grow with a series of half moon accessories to buy into.
-That said, Monolith caught up with their Pro Series 1.0 Smart Grid System and are now marketing the Pro Series 2.0 iteration.
+This half moon set up has been a key innovation and beautifully branded "Divide & Conquer" by Kamado Joe and but further development of accessories has ceased.
+Monolith has definitely caught up and surpassed with their ultra versatile Smart Grid System that allows grill grates to be positions in any profile together with the option to fit a cold smoke kit.

 Note: Big Green Egg don't have a name for this system because they don't do it.
 They have a single solid stone self proclaimed "convEGGtor" which gives all the same versatility in cooking styles but doesn't give you that flexibility to do both at the same time.
 Moreover the convEGGtor is available at extra cost whereas it's included with both the Monolith and Kamado Joe grills.